goytoom/LLMs_perils_opportunities/README.md

 # Against GPTology
 This is the repositoy for the "Against GPTology" project.
-All code and data necessary to replicate the analysis in the paper are presented here/
+All code and data necessary to replicate the analysis in the paper are presented here.

 ## General Setup / First Step
 1. In a terminal execute the command `conda env create --file=textgen.yaml`.
 This creates a conda environment and installs the necessary packages to execute all codebooks.